A wiki is currently being worked on. You can check it out here (fandom). There is not much on it.

 Added the Stone Brute:

 Can be considered a miniboss, has a massive amount of health, lots of armor, and hits like a truck, dealing both large amounts of damage and knockback, but is also quite slow and easy to outrun.
+The uppercut attack can be avoided, as the animation starts 8 ticks before it hits.
+If you run out of range during this time, it will not attack you.
 It spawns uncommonly in the extreme hills and stone beach biomes.
 Its melee attack is an uppercut (shown in second picture), which deals a lot of knockback, and it will have a ranged attack where it throws a boulder at its target.

 This mob is unfinished, I need to add the ranged attack (plus the animation and boulder model and entity) as well as its drops.